build2-packaging/nvidia-cuda-toolkit/README.md

 # NVIDIA® CUDA® Toolkit Development Environment

+This is a `build2` package repository for [NVIDIA® CUDA® Toolkit](https://developer.nvidia.com/cuda-toolkit).
+Note that it currently does not contain all of the packages.

 The NVIDIA® CUDA® Toolkit provides a development environment for creating high-performance, GPU-accelerated applications.
 With it, you can develop, optimize, and deploy your applications on GPU-accelerated embedded systems, desktop workstations, enterprise data centers, cloud-based platforms, and supercomputers.
 The toolkit includes GPU-accelerated libraries, debugging and optimization tools, a C/C++ compiler, and a runtime library.

-This file contains setup instructions and other details that are more appropriate for development rather than consumption.
+This file contains setup instructions and other details that are more appropriate for package development rather than consumption.
 If you want to use `nvidia-cuda-toolkit` in your `build2`-based project, then instead see the accompanying package(s) corresponding [`README.md`](libcudart/README.md) file.